The solution for incontinence

 Medications: Anticholinergic with common side effects of constipation, urinary retention, dry mouth, blurred vision, and cognitive impairment

 O Shot: Rejuvenates the tissue of female Genitalia.
-The O-Shot is a non-invasive procedure that uses the Platelet Rich Plasma (PRP) extracted from a patient’s own blood.
-The growth factos concentrated in PRP helps regenerate vaginal tissue and enhances sexual health.
+The O-Shot is a non-invasive procedure that uses Blood-Derived Growth Factors extracted from a patient’s own blood.
+The growth factors help regenerate vaginal tissue and enhance sexual health.

 A pill is not an answer to all ills and surgery doesn’t cure all problems.
 We are fortunate to live in times when we can adapt the best practices from Western and Eastern Medicine. and this is one area where Western medicine has provided a great solution.
 When EMSELLA® is integrated with optimization of hormones and lean vs fat mass in the body, results are awesome.

 How EMSELLA® Works?